5-Years-Old Recreates 'Up' Moment With Great Grandparents for Birthday Photoshoot

 The photos shared by Elijah's mother.
 (Facebook)

-Remember Carl, the old widower from Disney-Pixar's 2009 'Up' movie?
-Who didn't enjoy that movie.
-But for a 5-year old boy, who ha been 'borderline addicted' to the movie, a leaf out of the fantasy came true.
+Remember Carl, the old widower from Disney-Pixar's 2009 Up movie?
+Who didn't enjoy that movie?
+But for a 5-year old boy, who had been 'borderline addicted' to the movie, a leaf out of the fantasy came true.

 On Elijah's fifth, he recreated the Disney fantasy with an Up-themed photoshoot with his great grandparents.